Tarik366/EmulationHelper/README.md

 # Emulation tools

 This repo is a tutorial of emulation tools.
 All of those tools is for education purposes.
+If a tools link is something like a ´github/example/repo´ refill yourself.
+Sometimes there's some typos, just ignore that, don't fix.

 ## Warning signs